terraform-google-modules/terraform-google-kubernetes-engine/autogen/README.md

 Alternatively, you can simply run `make test_integration_docker` to run all the test steps non-interactively.

+If you wish to parallelize running the test suites, it is also possible to offload the work onto Concourse to run each test suite for you using the command `make test_integration_concourse`.
+The `.concourse` directory will be created and contain all of the logs from the running test suites.

 #### Test configuration

 Each test-kitchen instance is configured with a `variables.tfvars` file in the test fixture directory, e.g. `test/fixtures/node_pool/terraform.tfvars`.